'Rap video earned me a death sentence'

 The stories of five people who fled persecution in their own countries and found sanctuary in Wales are being told via a virtual reality exhibition in Cardiff.
 Joseph Gnagbo escaped his Ivory Coast home when it became the centre of a war zone.
-Here he tells of his experience.
+Here is his story.

 When Joseph Gnagbo and fellow activists recorded a rap video which criticised the leaders of a military coup in Ivory Coast, they had no fears about performing it in public.